NPP-exe/AniForge/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-If you want to add support for more free providers in the `g4f` pipeline, improve the prompt-engineering instructions, or add safety sandboxing for the `exec()` function, or anything, feel free to open a pull request.
+If you want to add support for improving the AI pipeline, improve the prompt-engineering instructions, add safety sandboxing for the `exec()` function, or anything, feel free to open a pull request.

 ## 📄 License

-This project is licensed under the [MIT License]
+This project is licensed under the MIT License